1998 Russian monetary reform: Reform

 On August 4, 1997, President Boris Yeltsin issued a presidential decree, "On change the face value of a currency and the scale of prices".
 Exchange began on January 1, 1998, with a new rouble being worth 1000 old roubles (1993 and 1995 series).

 Since the Soviet monetary reform in 1991 had left a negative memory by the three-day exchange of 50 and 100-rouble notes, the new exchange was held progressively, until 2002.

-All redenominated coins of the Central Bank of Russia (1, 5, 10, 20, 50, 100 roubles and collectible), unlike in the previous two denominations, ceased to be legal tender.
-The appearance of the new banknotes after the denomination did not change; only the face value changed with three zeros removed.
+All old coins of the Central Bank of Russia (1, 5, 10, 20, 50, 100 roubles and collectible), unlike in the previous two redenominations, ceased to be legal tender.
+The appearance of the new banknotes after the redenomination did not change; only the face value changed with three zeros removed.

 Coins disappeared from circulation as well as the old 1000-rouble banknote, equivalent to the new 1-rouble coin.

 Kopeck coins were also introduced, with the image of St. George (1, 5, 10, 50 kopecks), as well as ruble coins, with the image of an eagle (1, 2, 5 roubles).